 - I think we believe as an executive team here that will only be in business if we continue to add value to inspectors.

-Q: Why don’t you tell us about what’s happening with a cloud version?
-We’ve heard a lot about version five and version six cloud versus web-based.
+Q: Why don’t you tell us what’s happening with a cloud version?
+We’ve heard much about version five and version six cloud versus web-based.

-Summary: Inspectors will be able to choose between the desktop writer and the web-based writer dependent on their needs.
+Summary: Inspectors can choose between the desktop writer and the web-based writer depending on their needs.
 We will continue to develop and support both.
-“Web-based writer” and “cloud” mean the same thing and we will announce a name in the future.
-The desktop writer will no longer have version names such as 5 or 6, and instead everyone will have access to the latest version all the time.
+“Web-based writer” and “cloud” mean the same thing, and we will announce a name in the future.
+The desktop writer will no longer have version names such as 5 or 6, and instead, everyone will have access to the latest version all the time.

-- Terminology like HG four, five, six that’s very much tied to a particular way of selling software which is installed desktop software.
+- Terminology like HG four, five, and six is very much tied to a particular way of selling software, which is installed desktop software.
 It’s like constantly trying to get you to get the latest version of the iPhone.

 - One of the things I don’t like about that is you tend to save all the best features for the next version, you hold out you’re locked into this cycle where you don’t get it for a couple of years.
 That’s not a model that we’re going to be going with.

 - We’re going much more towards the software as a service model where you pay for access to the software.
-That way you can pay either on a monthly or annual basis.
-You get access to the very latest version – we’re going to not incentivize in any way to hold back the latest features in order to extract more money from someone for the next version
+That way, you can pay either on a monthly or annual basis.
+You get access to the very latest version – we’re not going to incentivize in any way to hold back the latest features to extract more money from someone for the next version

 - We’re going to release a new version of the desktop writer.
-It’s going to be focused on stability and future proofing this platform and we’re going to make it really easy for people to get access to that.
+It’s going to be focused on stability and future-proofing this platform and we’re going to make it easy for people to access that.

 - We will incentivize people to get onto the latest version.

-- We’re going to move away from the terminology of HG 5, 6 and a user will use either the desktop or the web based version.
+- We will move away from the terminology of HG 5 and 6, and a user will use either the desktop or the web-based version.
 Whichever platform you choose, because you will be able to use either, you can be on the latest version and that means you will get the latest bug fixes and the latest features.

 Q: Will we continue to support and develop HG 5 in addition to migrating to our new web writer?

-- In a word yes.
-Inspectors will be able to choose their version based on how they like to work.
+- In a word, yes.
+Inspectors can choose their version based on how they like to work.

-- The web-based version is really focusing on simplicity and speed.
-And that will come at a cost where there will be less features initially, but it’s a deliberate decision, but we’re saying what the essentials that someone needs in order to do a report quickly and accurately.
-We’re looking at, for example, the way that photographs are taken and annotated in the field, the way that they’re associate with a report, how do we make that easier, how do we make it easier for someone to go system by system and just add all the essential comments, how do they preview it very fast in the field without having to go back to a computer, without having to worry about synchronizing.
+- The web-based version focuses on simplicity and speed.
+And that will come at a cost where there will be fewer features initially, but it’s a deliberate decision.
+But we’re saying someone needs to do a report quickly and accurately.
+We’re looking at, for example, the way that photographs are taken and annotated in the field, the way that they’re associated with a report, how do we make that easier, how do we make it easier for someone to go system by system and just add all the essential comments, how do they preview it very fast in the field without having to go back to a computer, without having to worry about synchronizing.

 Q: Will there be a live search from the main screen?
-“Search,” “find” should be much easier.
-Scribeware’s is awesome, as I’m currently test driving their system and like it a lot.
+“Search” and “find” should be much easier.
+Scribeware is awesome, as I’m currently test-driving their system and like it a lot.

 - That’s very specific to the desktop software.
 We are considering that for a future desktop version already.

-- Took that to heart with the web based version, so there is a universal search where you can find any report, the date, at any element of the report name, any element of the report address, we are able to pull that up really quickly.
+- Took that to heart with the web-based version, so there is a universal search where you can find any report, the date, any element of the report name, and any element of the report address.
+We can pull that up quickly.

 - We are also looking for ways for you to search for disclaimers and comments very fast within the web writer.

-- We are considering it for the desktop, however I can’t promise on any specific features on the desktop at this time, but what will provide updates as we get more information from engineering.
+- We are considering it for the desktop, however, I can’t promise any specific features on the desktop at this time, but we will provide updates as we get more information from engineering.

 Q: What are the newest improvements that will help improve inspector productivity?

-- I think the big one about the web writer that already spoke about is making it faster and easier to take pictures and annotate them.
-So if you’re on any device you can go and you can say that the workflow we’re looking at is perhaps you want to do some work at home on your laptop you do some research, we pull in some basic information about the property, you can populate that at home, then you can go onsite, you can take a quick picture of the property and used as a cover page.
+- The big one about the web writer that already spoke about is making it faster and easier to take pictures and annotate them.
+So if you’re on any device, you can say that the workflow we’re looking at is perhaps you want to work at home on your laptop.
+You do some research, we pull in some basic information about the property, you can populate that at home, then you can go onsite, you can take a quick picture of the property and use it as a cover page.

-- One of the things we’re seeing is photographs are paramount, we need to make that as easy as possible and secondly people work across devices so we’re making that as easy as possible without the need for the synchronizations.
+- One of the things we’re seeing is photographs are paramount; we need to make that as easy as possible.
+Secondly, people work across devices, so we’re making that as easy as possible without synchronization.

 Q: Will there be a universal template with comments?